-It is required that each project site comply with the protocols for operations that the County Orders cites under its Site Specific Protection Plan, Appendices B-1 and B-2.
+It is required that each project site comply with the protocols for operations that the County Orders cite under the Site Specific Protection Plan, Appendices B-1 and B-2.
 The Planning & Building Department shall ask all project representatives requesting inspections to confirm that they:

 - have read the County Orders; and

 - are adhering to the site work conditions mandated under the County Order.

 If any project representative cannot confirm that is the case and submit the acknowledgment form (linked above), then the Planning and Building Department shall hold off on that project inspection until the project representative can confirm adherence to the Order for site operations and working conditions.
-Please find the relevant appendices here (updated from the June 18, 2020 Order):
+Please find the relevant appendices here:

 - Appendix B-1: Small Construction Project Safety Protocol [Covers residential projects ≤ 10 units, commercial projects ≤ 20,000 sq. ft.]